yanader/MarsRover/README.md

           - Moves forward two spaces
       - If the user provides instructions that would cause a collision or lead the Rover off the edge of the Plateau, the instruction will be rejected and the user will be informed
    2. Input 'H' to access help
-   3. Input 'Q' to quit the mars Rover Application
+   3. Input 'Q' to quit the Mars Rover Application

 ### Documentation